qasar/qasar.github.io/press.md

 permalink: /press/
 ---

-<a href="https://www.wsj.com/articles/more-manufacturers-bet-on-simulation-software-11582240105"> More Manufacturers Bet on Simulation Software</a> (Wall Street Journal)
+<a href="https://www.wsj.com/articles/more-manufacturers-bet-on-simulation-software-11582240105"> More manufacturers bet on simulation software</a> (Wall Street Journal)

 <a href="https://www.wired.co.uk/article/tesla-competition-business-model"> This year traditional car makers will start to catchup with Tesla</a> (Wired)